nf-core/modules/README.md

 - If the appropriate test data doesn't exist for your module then it MUST be added to [`tests/data/`](tests/data/).

 - A filter for the module must be created in [`.github/filters.yml`](.github/filters.yml).
-Please include any pathes specific that tool or upstream of that tool (For example bowtie build is upstream of bowtie align).
+Please include any paths specific for that tool or upstream of that tool (For example bowtie build is upstream of bowtie align).

 #### Running Tests Locally